nosbod18/nb/docs/tiny_ds.md

 // Define a array of type int like this int *array = NULL;

+// or with the convinience macro tds_array(int) array = NULL;

 // Reserve 32 spaces in the array tds_array_reserve(array, 32);

-// Free the array when it's no longer needed tds_array_free(array);
+// Make sure to free the array when it's no longer needed tds_array_free(array);
 ```